hilalsaim/CodingTask/README.md

 ## Project structure

-* we have controller and model file
+* We have controller and model file
 * Models in the model file
 * In the project we have 2 model classes named Device and Port
 * Conrollor file contains classes for read and write operations